LuboTerifaj/open-links/README.md

 Read and execute `.bashrc` script, or close and open a new terminal.
 - `source $HOME/.bashrc`

-Be aware that if you change the scripts location, you will need to also update .bashrc file.
+Be aware that if you change scripts location, you will need to run installation script again or update .bashrc file.

 ### Use it

-From now on you can use your alias (default value is `lunch`) in terminal to open links from a predefined file.
+From now on you can use your alias (default value is `lunch`) in terminal from any directory to open links from a predefined file.

-If you want to use a specific file only once, you can also use `open_links` function with parameter containing a path to the file:
+If you want to use a specific file only once, you can also use `open_links` function (from any directory) with parameter containing a path to the file:
 - e.g.: `open_links $HOME/file_with_urls.txt`

 ### Uninstall